euberdeveloper/dree/README.md

 **Description:**

 The same as `parse`, but the first parameter is an object returned by `scan` function.
+Executed synchronously.

 **Parameters:**